Charleston Nursing Home Abuse Attorney

 - Steal the victims identity

 - Steal money, steal checks, or steal belongings

 - Authorize withdrawals or transfer of finances

 If you believe or know that your elderly loved one has suffered abuse or neglect at the hands of their caretaker, you may have a valid legal claim.
-Contact The The Green Law Firm, with offices in North Charleston, SC today to schedule your free and confidential consultation.
+Contact a South Carolina licensed nursing home abuse lawyer with The Green Law Firm, with offices in North Charleston, SC today to schedule your free and confidential consultation.